parse5214/JavaScriptCalculator/README.md

 ## Description:

-This is a JavaScript Calculator using useTrait by Adam Nathaniel Davis.
+This is a JavaScript Calculator from the freeCodeCamp Projects using useTrait by Adam Nathaniel Davis.

 Below is the link to the information about the implementation about this simple hook.
 Its advantages and disadvantages.